ankostis/polyvers/README.rst

             +--...

 ..
 Tip::
-    Sample files can be derived from those in the `polyvers` subprojects (where they eat their own dog food).
+    You may see different sample approaches for your setup-files by looking into both `polyvers` & `polyversion` subprojects of this repo (because they eat their own dog food).

 The `polyversion` library function as a *setuptools* "plugin", and adds a new ``setup()`` keyword ``polyversion = (bool | dict)``